reinis40/reinis40/README.md

 # Hi there 👋

 Welcome to my GitHub profile!
-I’m a dedicated PHP developer with a focus on finding practical solutions and enhancing everyday technology.
-My background in marketing and process automation gives me a diverse perspective on development challenges.
+I'm a passionate PHP developer specializing in creating practical solutions and advancing everyday technology.
+My experience in tech, combined with a focus on process automation, equips me with a unique perspective on tackling development challenges.

 ## 🛠️ Skills and Technologies